engity-com/bifroest/docs/reference/environment/ssh.md

 Each target transport allows up to 64 concurrently active or pending shell, SFTP, forwarding and agent channels.
 Additional locally requested channels wait for capacity; excess agent channels initiated by the target are rejected.

+If a channel-open request is still unanswered when its source operation is canceled, Bifröst closes the target transport so the pending request cannot retain a channel slot.
+This also interrupts other active channels of the same incoming connection; later requests can establish a new transport.

+If the open result has already arrived, Bifröst closes only that operation's channel or forwarded connection.
+Canceling an operation **after** its target channel opened does not close the shared transport.
+An open result arriving concurrently with cancellation may still cause the shared transport to close.

 ## Configuration {: #configuration}

 <<property("type", "Environment Type", default="ssh", required=True)>>